What Are Man in the Middle (MITM) Attacks?

 Introduction

-When an attacker positions themselves between your data and its destination, you can imagine the risk: personal information, passwords/credentials, financial information, browsing history, and more.
+When an attacker positions themselves between your data and its destination, you can imagine the risk to personal information, passwords and credentials, financial information, browsing history, and more.
 A man in the middle could steal all of this sensitive information.

 How an MITM attack happens

 MITM attacks tend to happen when you use an unsecured network or run outdated software.
-It begins with inspection: when an attacker monitors outgoing traffic to determine their next course of action.
-They might check for insecure traffics, steal cookies, or inject packets into the data stream.
+It begins with inspection.
+When an attacker monitors outgoing traffic to determine their next course of action.
+They might check for insecure traffic, steal cookies, or inject packets into the data stream.

 Eventually, the attacker finds a way to slot themselves in the middle.
 They might use a stolen SSL certificate or exploit vulnerabilities in older SSL versions.
 Their goal is to enter the connection as an invisible entity between you and a destination server.